 It’s Easy to Digitize

-One of my HUGE problems with a standard bullet journal is that you have to remember to take it with you wherever you go.
+One of my HUGE problems with a standard bullet journal is having to take it with me everywhere I go.
 With the Rocketbook I’ll take notes in the notebook, and once I’ve filled up a page I use the icon at the bottom of the page to save it to the location I have set.

 The other really great thing is that not only does it save the image to the place I want it saved, it also stores it in the Rockebook app on my phone.
 If I want to quickly find a note I took a while ago, I can search in the Rocketbook app and it will pull up the correct notes!
 The app translates the notes so they become searchable.
 So, if I want to look up again how much Michelle told me my project was going to cost, I just pull up Rocketbook and search Michelle.
 Viola!
 The note appears and I can remember what was said quickly.